BasyirSheersComputer/StripeAPI/README.md

 Copy code
 stripe trigger payment_intent.succeeded
 ________________________________________

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
 ________________________________________

 Contact
 For questions or support, please contact:
 •	Ahmad Basyir Azahari
 o	Email: a.basyir94@gmail.com
 o	GitHub: BasyirSheersComputer
 ________________________________________
-Markdown Syntax Explanation:
-•	Bold: **text** → Bold
-•	Underline: GitHub does not support underline directly in markdown.
-However, you can mimic this using bold or italic if needed.
-Some tools may support underlining but GitHub does not natively support it.
-•	Point Form:
-o	Use - or * for bullet points in lists.